-I (Debbie, the mom of Songbird Artistry) am honored to share with you that this week I hit the road to New Hampshire to take part in a group art show, Truth Be Told: an Artful Gathering of Women, featuring the members of The Gathering: 14 female polymer clay artists, seven of whom identify as Black and seven of whom identify as White.
-The show will be our first opportunity to showcase our works collectively, and it will be on display at the Two Villages Art Society in Concootook, NH, from October 23rd until November 13th.
-You can join me virtually for a Facebook Live viewing of the opening on October 23rd at 11:00am.
-Join Here.
+I (Debbie, the mom of Songbird Artistry) am honored to bring, Truth Be Told: an Artful Gathering of Women to our shop.
+Featuring the members of The Gathering: 14 female polymer clay artists, seven of whom identify as Black and seven of whom identify as White, the show showcases our works collectively, and it will be on display June 24 - August 13.

 The Gathering was borne out of an interview between prominent polymer clay artists Cynthia Tinapple and Debbie Jackson, in which they discussed the issue of racism in America that came to a head after the George Floyd murder and the subsequent unrest of 2020.
 Recognizing that this should be an ongoing dialogue rather than a one-time discussion, they invited other members of the polymer clay community to join the conversation.
 We get together over Zoom twice a month.
 The dialogues have been eye-opening, challenging, sometimes painful, often uncomfortable, frequently sprinkled with laughter and, yes, sometimes, tears.
 While we haven't solved anything or changed the world, we have made connections with each other around a topic that is difficult to discuss.
 This feels important.
 It IS important.
 Change begins within.
 One person at a time.

 The concept of the show is based on a series of words selected by each artist, that they feel relates to the topics discussed in our conversations.
 Some of the words include “repair,” “consciousness,” “truth,” and “love.”
 The word I chose is “legacy,” and I have translated the concept of legacy into my piece for the show.